MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/1-introduction.md

 When you're done, your application and its API will feature all the benefits of serverless technology!

-Next, we'll get the sample application, install its dependencies, and build it locally.
+Next, you'll get the sample application, install its dependencies, and build it locally.